hone/wornpath/_posts/2012-08-04-resque-signals.md

 env VVERBOSE=1 QUEUE=* bundle exec rake resque:work
 {% endhighlight %}

-With the log output we can see that when we send SIGTERM, the resque just kills the child immediately with no remorse.
+With the log output we can see that when we send SIGTERM, the parent worker just kills the child immediately with no remorse.

     20:30:08 worker.1     | started with pid 18903
     20:30:13 worker.1     | ** [20:30:13 2012-08-15] 18903: got: (Job{test} | SleepJob | [30])